Treatment options for bone cancer

 Types of surgery include:

-• removing the bone affected by the cancer - this is called a resection
+• a resection - removing the bone affected by the cancer

-• removing the bone containing cancer and replacing it with a metal implant (prosthesis) or bone - this is called limb sparing surgery
+• limb sparing surgery - removing the bone containing cancer and replacing it with a metal implant (prosthesis) or bone

-• removing cancer that has spread - this is called a metastasectomy
+• a metastasectomy - removing cancer that has spread

 Chemotherapy

-Chemotherapy can work very well for some types of bone cancers such as Ewing sarcoma and osteosarcoma.
+Chemotherapy is part of standard treatment Open a glossary item.
+Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
+It works well for some types of bone cancers such as Ewing sarcoma and osteosarcoma.
 You usually have chemotherapy before and after surgery.

-You might also have chemotherapy to control bone cancer that has spread or come back after treatment (advanced bone cancer).
+You might also have chemotherapy to control bone cancer that has spread or come back after treatment.
+This is called advanced or metastatic bone cancer.

 Radiotherapy

+Radiotherapy uses high energy waves similar to x-rays to kill cancer cells.
 Radiotherapy is not a standard treatment for all types of bone cancer.
-But it can be an important part of treatment for Ewing sarcoma.
+But it can be an important part of treatment for some bone cancers such as Ewing sarcoma.

-For Ewing sarcoma, you can have radiotherapy before or after surgery depending on the tumour and where it is located.
-If surgery to remove the tumour is not possible or appropriate, you might have radiotherapy and chemotherapy instead of surgery.
+For Ewing sarcoma you can have radiotherapy before or after surgery.
+This depends on where the cancer is.
+If surgery to remove the cancer is not possible or appropriate, you might have radiotherapy and chemotherapy instead of surgery.

 You might have radiotherapy for osteosarcoma or chordoma if surgery is not possible.
-Or you might have it when all of the tumour couldn't be removed with surgery.
+Or you might have it when all of the cancer couldn't be removed with surgery.

 You might have radiotherapy to relieve the symptoms or treat all types of advanced primary bone cancer.